How Long Does it Take to Sell a House? Timeline Explained

 You’ve done all your prep work.
 Your marketing plan is in place.
 Now, it’s go time.

-This stage of your home selling timeline is where things can get a little less predictable.
+This stage of selling your home is where things can get a little less predictable.

 I’m talking about your home’s “days on the market” — from when you officially list the house to when you accept an offer.